Boundary Discontinuity Designs: Theory and Practice: The Boundary Discontinuity Design

 Figure \ref{fig:BDillustration} illustrates an important distinction between the geographic and non-geographic examples.
-In non-geographic examples, the function that describes the boundary tends to be known, and is typically linear with few irregularities and very few kink points.
-In contrast, in geographic BD designs the boundary is typically the border between political or administrative subdivisions; as a consequence, its shape is only available as coordinates on a map, and its geometry can be complicated.
-In the best case possible, it will be piecewise linear with many kink points, but it will be more irregular in many applications.
-In his early study, \citet[][p.681-682]{holmes1998effect} already recognized this challenge and discussed explicitly the complex boundary shapes created by geographic borders.
-Indeed, since the influential work by \cite{mandelbrot1967long,mandelbrot1983fractal}, there has been an ongoing debate among mathematicians and philosophers trying to decide whether geographic borders (and other shapes in nature) are fractals \citep[see][and references therein]{avnir1998geometry}.
+In non-geographic examples, the function that describes the boundary tends to be known and is typically linear with few irregularities and few kink points.
+In contrast, in geographic BD designs the boundary is typically the border between political or administrative subdivisions; as a consequence, its shape is only available as coordinates on a map, and its geometry is complex: in the best case, it will be piecewise linear with kink points, but it will be more irregular in many applications.
+In his early study, \citet[][pp. 681--682]{holmes1998effect} recognized this challenge and discussed explicitly the complex boundary shapes created by geographic borders.
+Indeed, since the influential work by \cite{mandelbrot1967long,mandelbrot1983fractal}, there has been an ongoing debate among mathematicians and philosophers about whether geographic borders (and other shapes in nature) are fractals \citep[see][and references therein]{avnir1998geometry}.
 From a methodological perspective, as recently formalized in \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance,Cattaneo-Titiunik-Yu_2025_BDD-Location,Cattaneo-Titiunik-Yu_2025_BDD-Pooling}, the geometry of the assignment boundary in BD designs has fundamental implications for identification, estimation, and inference.
 We will review some of these recent findings in the upcoming sections.

-In the standard RD design, the distance between the univariate score and the single cutoff is naturally always measured by the Euclidean distance, and observations are ``close'' to the cutoff $c$ when their univariate score $X_i$ implies a ``small'' distance $|X_i - c|$.
-In contrast, in the BD design, ``closeness'' to the boundary can be defined in different ways, depending on whether the parameter of interest is defined relative to a specific point on the boundary, or as some aggregate thereof along the entire boundary, such as an average or supremum.
-Furthermore, due its multivariate nature, the analysis can depend on the specific notion of distance used.
+In the standard RD design, the distance between the univariate score and the single cutoff is naturally measured by the Euclidean distance, and observations are close to the cutoff $c$ when their univariate score $X_i$ implies a small distance $|X_i - c|$.
+In contrast, in the BD design, closeness to the boundary can be defined in different ways, depending on whether the parameter of interest is defined relative to a specific point on the boundary, or as an aggregate thereof along the entire boundary, such as an average or a supremum.
+Furthermore, due to its multivariate nature, the analysis can depend on the specific notion of distance used.